utaresearch/gPET/README.md

 30000 700000
 ```
 ## Output

+The output event structure is defined in the "gPET.h" file.
+The data-wrting fuction 'outevents()' is defined in the "detector.cu" file.

-The output file is a binary file, which is a list of the events.
-Events has structure of
+Generally, the output file is a binary file, which is a list of paired photon events.
+For each event (each row), it has the following parameter values in order:
-6 integers: particle id, panel id, moddule id, crystal id, site id, event id;
+- 6 quantities in integer: particle id, panel id, moddule id, crystal id, site id, event id;
-4 floating numbers: deposited energy, local position x y z;
+- 4 in float32: deposited energy, local position in x y z;
-1 number in double precision: global time t.
-The structure is defined in the gPET.h.
-The data-wrting fuction outevents() is defined in the detector.cu.
+- 1 in double precision: global time t.

-Please check the uploaded Matlab scripts readOutput.m
+Please check the uploaded Matlab scripts "readOutput.m" for details of output file postprocessing.